loic-sharma/BaGet/docs/configuration.md

 1. Speed up your builds if restores from [nuget.org](https://nuget.org) are slow
 1. Enable package restores in offline scenarios

-The following `Mirror` settings configures BaGet to index packages from [nuget.org](https://nuget.org):
+The following `Mirror` setting configures BaGet to index packages from [nuget.org](https://nuget.org):

 ```json
 {